Texas Drivers License

 - Have consent from a parent or legal guardian

-- Completed the required classroom portion of driver’s education
+- Completed the required classroom portion of the Texas parent taught drivers ed course

 - Provide proof of a Verification of Enrollment and Attendance (VOE) form, high school diploma, or GED